Paul Kossoff's guitars

 1. A confusion of riches

 In determining the electric guitars used by Paul Kossoff (b.
 14 September 1950) during his brief, decade-long professional career (1966-76), and not having read Paul Kossoff : All Right Now - The Guitars, The Gear, The Music, it is necessary to consider a number of possibilities from those he is said to have used between his initial acquisition of an electric guitar in 1960 through to his death on 19 March 1976 (James 2017, Kopilovic 2022).
-In approaching this topic, there is some confusion when comparing various websites and YouTube videos regarding the precise periods of ownership and usage, and the actual guitars, most owned by Kossoff but also some borrowed.
+In approaching this topic, there is some confusion when comparing various websites and YouTube videos regarding the precise periods of ownership and usage, and the actual guitars.
+Most were owned by Kossoff, but some were also borrowed.
 Various statements made in print and on the internet do not always line up with others, or with the photographic evidence, especially from Paul's earliest years prior to joining Free in April 1968.
 For example, in Michael Leonard's article Free Spirit: The Genius of Paul Kossoff (18 March 2013) the following is stated:

 Performing was in his family genes – his father was the noted British actor David Kossoff – and he took classic guitar lessons for six years up until his early teens [i.e., 8 to 13], but had pretty much stopped playing until he saw Eric Clapton play with John Mayall’s Bluesbreakers at The Refectory in north London [on 22 April 1966].
 The gig changed his life.
 “I was about 16,” he later recalled. “[My first guitar] was an Eko or something like with a lame gold finish and a billion knobs.
 Soon after that I got myself a Gibson Les Paul Junior, which was the cheapest Gibson around at the time.
 Then I had this obsession about getting a ‘real’ Les Paul after seeing Jeff Beck and Eric Clapton play them.”

-As no dates are given for the purchase of his first guitar - the dreaded Eko - and we have a circa 1961 picture of Paul with his second guitar, a Gibson Les Paul Junior SG, it would seem that the reference in one video to his obtaining the Eko in 1966 is wrong, and that the chronology presented below is closer to the truth.
+As no dates are given for the purchase of his first guitar - the dreaded Eko - and we have a circa 1961 picture of Paul with his second guitar, a Gibson Les Paul Junior SG, it would seem that the reference in one video to his obtaining the Eko in 1966 is wrong, and that the chronology presented below is closer to the truth, with 1960 as the more likely date.
 Within that chronology, the following information for each guitar is presented, where known:

 -----------------------